Deadman

 Because it is the client who comes to me, he or she is usually in a frame of mind to discuss putting arrangements in place to deal with the consequences of death.
 The tougher cases are those -- and, like most lawyers who practise in my field, I have had my share of them -- where the client is suffering from a terminal illness at the time of the meeting and you both know that death may be weeks, or even days, away.
 In those instances, you take your cue from the client and judge how to conduct the interview based largely on his or her outlook.
 While demonstrating empathy and understanding is important, you must bring a professional attitude to the exercise, knowing that the plan you are helping to put in place will almost certainly be the one that takes effect.

-Is it easier to learn to swim as a child or adult?Well, I suppose that is an estate plan of sorts.
+Do you get offended when a customer sends back a dish?Well, I suppose that is an estate plan of sorts.
 But financial planners are just as strident in warning against the dangers of outliving your money.
 How much of a disaster that represents will depend on what standard of living you want to enjoy for the balance of your lifetime and what type of social safety net your government offers.
 Even if you could plan to arrange your financial affairs so that your money runs out precisely when your time runs out, this is hardly a plan if you expect to be survived by other persons to whom you owe a moral, if not legal, obligation to provide support.
 (On the other hand, perhaps you have died broke because during your lifetime you initiated a plan of gifting to, and creating trusts for, those very people.)
 And if you don't have any such obligations, why not plan to have something left at the time of your death to give to a charity of your choice?

 Dear SOSO: